NorthernMan54/homebridge-connex/README.md

 5 - Have temperature setting changes trigger a Poll
 6 - Queue requests to dimplex connex to prevent service API overload 7 - Handle website not available during startup
+8 - Investigate options for thermostat not responding - Issue #1
+9 - Does current temperature update ?

 # Using the plugin